ehneilsen/rtn-012/index.rst

 ====================

 The "sky brightness" consists of diffuse light from (mostly) foreground sources, spread smoothly across the detector.
-The primary contributing sources include airglow, moon and starlight scattered off of particles in the Earth's atmospher, and Zodiacal light (sunlight scattered off of interplanetary dust in the disk of the solar system).
+The primary contributing sources include airglow, moon and starlight scattered off of particles in the Earth's atmosphere, and Zodiacal light (sunlight scattered off of interplanetary dust in the disk of the solar system).
 ESO's skycalc_ software estimates the full spectral energy distribution of the sky brightness using physical models, including light singly and multiply scattered though Mie and Rayleigh scattering.

-To prepare the arrays of pre-computed sky brightness values, the scheduling team integrates skycalc-generated spectra over each of the Rubin Observatory bandpasses, for each (nside=32) healpixel, in each 5 minute interval in survey schedule.
+To prepare the arrays of pre-computed sky brightness values, the scheduling team integrates skycalc-generated spectra over each of the Rubin Observatory bandpasses, for each (nside=32) healpixel, in each 5 to 15 minute interval in survey schedule.
-The resultant data-set is divided by date into a set of files totaling 152GiB.
+The resultant data-set is divided by date into a set of files totaling 144GiB.
 When a sky brightness value (or set of values) is needed by the scheduler, it reads the file for the relevant date range from disk (if it is not already loaded) and looks up the value (or values).

 :numref:`fig-healpix-map` shows extreme examples of such sky brightness maps.